 The precedent was established by older vehicle-related frauds.

 You saw the headline and assumed this was a joke, right?
 Well it isn’t.
-You’ve got to give scammers credit for thinking up something like this and carrying it out.
+You’ve got to give scammers credit for thinking up something like parking ticket scams and carrying it out.

-The parking ticket scam apparently began, as many big dreams do, in New York City.
+Parking ticket scams apparently began, as many big dreams do, in New York City.
 And if it can make it there, it can make it anywhere.
 After all, this is the city where an average of two tourists a week used to buy the Brooklyn Bridge over a century ago.

 One veteran rip-off, for example, is the towing scam, which especially targets tourists with out-of-state plates.
 You park your car in a lot for a specific amount of time but show up a few minutes late only to discover that it’s not there.
 A tow truck moved it a few minutes earlier and you’re now being expected to pay what seems like an exorbitant amount to remove the wheel clamp plus another exorbitant amount for the towing and storage fee.
 The law, unbeknownst to you, limits those fees to $62.50 and $125 respectively.
 You don’t know that, however, because you’re from out of town, and the unethical tow truck driver knows it.